michaelsmitasin/web-watch/README.md

 # Setup and Installation
 (These assume an Ubuntu 24 OS)

 1) Install all the dependencies listed in dependency_list (the scripts will fail and tell you what you're missing).
-Note: I used a vanilla Ubuntu 24 AMI on AWS, and had to do the following:
+For example, I used a vanilla Ubuntu 24 AMI on AWS, and had to do the following (there are almost certainly better ways of doing this):
 ```
 sudo bash